 For models we don't personally test (due to volume and cost), we combine detailed CADR analysis with comprehensive customer review data from Amazon, manufacturer reviews, and expert testing sites.
 This hybrid approach lets us cover a broader range of products without compromising accuracy.

-AirFilterGeek is reader-supported through affiliate commissions.
-When you click an Amazon link on our site and purchase, we earn a small percentage at no extra cost to you.
-This model funds our research, testing, and content creation.
+We're funded by affiliate commissions.
+When you click through to Amazon or a manufacturer site and make a purchase, we earn a small percentage at no cost to you.
+Here's what that means in practice: